A sports facility in a green zone

 The two worlds of sports, on ice and in the water are intentionally positioned in each other’s proximity and view.
 Though there are multiple pools and two ice rinks in this building, the combination of all this in one large and compact design does not feel like a complex and hectic environment.
 The design follows the advantages of the meshing of functions and needs and aims for simplicity and clarity.

 The lay out of the building is designed to give overview and provide convenient use.
 This is also achieved by allowing daylight in through a transparent roof and a glass facade.
 All different levels and functions are connected by openings and sight lines that enhance the experience of openness and clarity.
-The wooden accents and the high ceilings make for a friendly and relaxed atmosphere.
-The use of wood also has a useful acoustic function, so important in sports facilities.
+The colourful accents and the high ceilings make for a friendly and relaxed atmosphere.

 Year: 2017 - present